metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `cpu_limits` (String) CPULimits automatically populates the CPU limits across all Couchbase server pods.
+- `cpu_limits` (String) CPULimits automatically populates the CPU limits across all Couchbaseserver pods.
 This field defaults to '4' CPUs.
-Explicitly specifying the CPU limit for a particular server class will override this value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+Explicitly specifying the CPUlimit for a particular server class will override this value.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `cpu_requests` (String) CPURequests automatically populates the CPU requests across all Couchbase server pods.
-The default value of '2', is the minimum recommended number of CPUs required to run Couchbase Server.
-Explicitly specifying the CPU request for a particular server class will override this value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+- `cpu_requests` (String) CPURequests automatically populates the CPU requests across all Couchbaseserver pods.
+The default value of '2', is the minimum recommended number ofCPUs required to run Couchbase Server.
+Explicitly specifying the CPU requestfor a particular server class will override this value.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
 - `enabled` (Boolean) Enabled defines whether auto-resource allocation is enabled.
-- `overhead_percent` (Number) OverheadPercent defines the amount of memory above that required for individual services on a pod.
+- `overhead_percent` (Number) OverheadPercent defines the amount of memory above that required for individualservices on a pod.
 For Couchbase Server this should be approximately 25%.

 <a id="nestedatt--spec--backup"></a>